BfE-Technology/BfE-Technology.github.io/index.md

 **We go above and beyond.** Unlike doing a corporate job, everyone is involved in BfE on a voluntary basis, meaning that we are not here to be a small cog in a big machine and focus just on our small bit of code, but to take ownership and enact changes we believe will better serve our cause.
 We also echo with the principle of open-source code, and whenever we can (that is, without compromising the security of our users' data), we encourage you to open-source a modified version of the code you have done in BfE as our way to give back to the tech community.
 </div>

+Featured project:
+- Some of the cool data we have looked at include startup application data, crowdfunding data and web traffic data for SEO optimisation.
+- While some of us use NLP tools to help recommend investors for a given startup, others are looking at startup-mentor matching formulated as a graph matching problem, or advising the development of a voting system for startup selection.
+If you see a bunch of people arguing over maths on a whiteboard or getting all hyped about a new ML library in Python, that is us!